Varieties of Chinese: Terminology

-Local varieties from different areas of China are often mutually unintelligible, differing at least as much as different Romance languages and perhaps even as much as Indo-European languages as a whole.
-These varieties form the Sinitic branch of the Sino-Tibetan language family (with Bai sometimes being included in this grouping).
 Because speakers share a standard written form, and have a common cultural heritage with long periods of political unity, the varieties are popularly perceived among native speakers as variants of a single Chinese language, and this is also the official position.
-Conventional English-language usage in Chinese linguistics is to use dialect for the speech of a particular place (regardless of status) while regional groupings like Mandarin and Wu are called dialect groups.
-Other linguists choose to refer to the major groupings as languages.
-ISO 639-3 follows the Ethnologue in assigning language codes to eight of the top-level groups listed above (all but Min and Pinghua) and five subgroups of Min, with codes for northern and southern Pinghua being added in 2020.
+Conventional English-language usage in Chinese linguistics is to use dialect for the speech of a particular place (regardless of status), with regional groupings like Mandarin and Wu called dialect groups.

+Reflecting its internal diversity, Chinese is usually considered a language family within the Sino-Tibetan phylum.
+Estimates of the number of languages implied by the criterion of mutual intelligibility range from dozens to hundreds, but no one has attempted to delimit them consistently.
+Some authors refer to each of the eight main groups such as Wu or Yue as a "language", but each of these groups contains mutually unintelligible varieties.
+ISO 639-3 and the Ethnologue assign language codes to each of the top-level groups listed above except Min and Pinghua, whose subdivisions are assigned seven and two codes respectively.
+Some linguists refer to the local varieties as languages, numbering in the hundreds.